micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.iapresenter/text.md

 /assets/renre-architecture.png
 size: contain

-Code base using Python and the boto3 library to talk to AWS
+The code base uses Python and the boto3 library to talk to AWS

-The core of the system runs a huge amount of computations spread over a large amount of jobs in either Lambda or Fargate containers
+The core of the system runs a huge amount of computations spread over a large amount of jobs, running on either Lambda or Fargate containers.

+Each job will read and write data from and to S3.

 It wouldn't be unusual to have thousands of containers running many compute jobs per second.

 Typically talking about tens of thousands to millions of jobs in each run.

-The majority of orchestration and compute is run using AWS infrastructure such as step functions, lambdas, fargate containers and SQS queues.
+The majority of orchestration and compute is run using AWS infrastructure such as step functions and SQS queues.
+They're not super relevant to this problem!

 ---
 /assets/renre-architecture-zoomed.png